EMSC-CSEM/webservices101/README.md

 This tutorial aims to present the use of EMSC services with 6 seismological use cases.

  1. How to search and find events (*fdsn-event* web service)
-	> Search all earthquakes that occur in October 2017 with a magnitude greater then 6 and get the event id of the last destructive mexican earthquake.
+	> Search all earthquakes that occur in September and October 2017 with a magnitude greater then 6..5 and get the event id of the last destructive mexican earthquake.

  2. Collect earthquake parameters (*fdsn-event* web service)
     > In the following, we consider the M7.1 Puebla, Mexico earthquake on September, 19th 2017.
 The Seismic Portal identifier (unid) is *20170919_0000091*.